Floor and Wall Tiler

 Mike: I'd definitely be quite happy to employ Nick, especially with the enthusiasm that he has to be working.

-Nick: I really like tiling, it’s unique with the tiles and stuff, not everything looks the same.
-And the finish makes it looks really good.
+I really liked how it’s unique with the tiles and stuff, not everything looks the same.
+And the finish makes it look real good.

 There are no specific entry requirements to become a floor and wall tiler.
 However, you can do an apprenticeship and gain a National Certificate in Floor and Wall Tiling (Level 4).
 The Building and Construction Industry Training Organisation (BCITO) oversees apprenticeships.